ckipp01/chris-kipp.io/blogs/an-intro-to-the-scala-presentation-compiler.md

 You may have noticed that [IntelliJ](jetbrains.com/idea/) is missing from that list.
 That's because IntelliJ actually uses its own implementation of the Scala Presentation Compiler.
-That's why it's possible to see subtle differences with diagnostics showing in IntelliJ when they don't show when compiling with the actual Scala compiler.
+That's why it's possible to see subtle differences with diagnostics showing in IntelliJ that don't show when compiling with the actual Scala compiler.

 Many of these projects use the presentation compiler to accomplish very similar goals, and that is to provide the common features that you'd expect from an